 While the pasta is cooking, start slicing and dicing the pepperoni and the rest of the veggies.
-A good tip to dice up the pepperoni is to pile them into little stacks beforehand.
-Dice it stack by stack.
+A good tip to dice up the pepperoni is to pile them into little stacks beforehand and then dice it up that way.
 You might be tempted to separate the diced pepperoni bits while dicing, but save it till all the dicing is done.
 The oil from the pepperoni will just make your grip on the knife slippery.
 Once it’s done, run your fingers through the diced pepperoni to separate them and set them and the rest of the diced veggies aside.

-In the same pot you used to brown the ground beef, saute the onions and garlic over medium high heat until it starts smelling amazing.
-Honestly one of my favorite smells in the world.
-I can’t count the amount of times I’d have the hubs yell from the living room that whatever I’m cooking smells incredible and I’d yell back “It’s only onions and garlic!”.
+In the same pot you used to brown the ground beef, saute the onions and garlic over medium-high heat until it starts smelling amazing.
+It’s honestly one of my favorite smells in the world.
+I can’t count the number of times I’d have the hubs yell from the living room that whatever I’m cooking smells incredible and I’d yell back “It’s only onions and garlic!”.
 No kidding.

-Back to the recipe, toss in the bell peppers and let it sweat a bit.
-Add in the beef, fire-roasted tomatoes and tomato sauce.
+Back to the recipe, toss in the bell peppers and let them sweat a bit.
+Add in the beef, diced tomatoes and tomato sauce.
 This is when you reduce the heat to medium so it can come to a gentle boil.
 It’s also to save your kitchen from the huge mess that is spitting tomatoes.
-Honestly worse than camels.
-Or llamas.
-Toss in the diced pepperoni, olives and the seasonings with optional wine, if you like your pasta with that.
-Otherwise leave the wine out to keep it kid-friendly.
-Then we simmer.
-Not too long, just enough to let all the ingredients get to know each other on a first name basis.

 Now you can stop here if you like prepping in advance and you can reheat this sauce the next day with freshly cooked pasta to bake.
 The flavors will marry even more sitting overnight.
 Or if you want to do it all in one day, combine the pasta with the sauce and put it all in a casserole dish.